 Being positive can sometimes be difficult if you’re living around negativity, but we must make a conscious decision that where we are subjected to negativity, we aren’t going to participate in being critical about ourselves.

 By understanding family dynamics and our lives better, and with practice, there is no reason why we can’t shift from being self-critical to self-assured.
 It’s all about our perceptions, how we see ourselves and how we perceive our lives.
 But if someone tells you that you are being self-critical, you should perhaps listen.

-The problem for many of us is that we take what is said about us, as a slur on our characters.
-But what others say about us should be taken as constructive and not personal.
+The first step is to recognise our behaviour patterns.
+What others say about us should be taken as constructive and not personal.